hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 This statement is the MVT!
 A nice feature of our proof is that (combined with root-finding methods) it can be turned into an algorithm for finding the point $c$.
-We didn't need real analysis or anything fancy, just some pictures and a solid feeling for what the definitions *mean*.
+We didn't need anything fancy, just some pictures and a solid feeling for what the definitions *mean*.

 ---